 Carbon fibers are thin, only 5-10 micrometers in diameter, and consist of carbon (graphite) atoms bonded in an elongated crystalline formation.
 The crystals align parallel to the fiber axis, giving the fiber a high strength-to-weight ratio.
 When bundled together, such fibers form larger filaments.
-Carbon fiber possesses high modulus, high tensile strength, stiffness, temperature resistance and chemical resistance, along with low weight and low thermal expansion.
+Carbon fibers possesses high modulus, high tensile strength, stiffness, temperature resistance and chemical resistance, along with low weight and low thermal expansion.

-Carbon fiber composite precursors.
+Carbon composite precursors.

-Carbon fiber reinforced polymer (CFRP).
+Carbon reinforced polymer (CFRP).

 To create a composite material, carbon filaments are embedded into or impregnated with a resin, typically a polyepoxide, although other resins may be used.
-The resultant composite, carbon fiber reinforced polymer (or, alternatively, carbon fiber reinforced plastic), is colloquially known as carbon fiber or simply carbon.
+The resultant composite, carbon fiber reinforced polymer (or, alternatively, carbon fiber reinforced plastic), is colloquially known as carbon fibers or simply carbon.
 For purposes of this website, Advanced Composites will revert to the common usage, carbon fiber, to reference CFRP.

 From armaments to architecture.

-The versatility, low weight and high strength of carbon fiber make it the ideal material for more commercial, military and industrial applications than perhaps any other substance.
+The versatility, low weight and high strength of carbon fibers make it the ideal material for more commercial, military and industrial applications than perhaps any other substance.
 Advanced Composites has manufactured specialty carbon fiber components for missile systems, aircraft, artificial limbs, ballistics applications, nuclear submarine propulsion systems, load-bearing architectural assemblies and much, much more.
 For us, carbon fiber technology, and the uses to which it can be applied, offers an exciting frontier of discovery.